abdelhai/_blog/content/posts/deta_fastapi_jwt_auth_part_2.md

 APP_SECRET_STRING=SECRET_STRING
 ```

-Now run the following commands to deploy our app on micros.
+Now we need to update our micro by doing:

 ```python
 deta new